Thursday, November 4, 2010

 9. What sets this architect apart from the rest?

-In addition to being licensed and registered and insured architects, Marvin and René are both Certified Interior Designers in the state of New Jersey.
-Marvin is a professor of Interior Design at the #1 design school in the nation, the Fashion Institute of Technology, and lectures at Institute of Classical Architecture and Classical America where he is a Fellow.
+We are licensed and registered and insured architects.
+Marvin and René are both Certified Interior Designers in the state of New Jersey.
+Marvin is a professor of Interior Design at the #1 design school in the nation, the Fashion Institute of Technology, and lectures at Institute of Classical Architecture and Classical America where he is a Fellow Emeritus.
 René is a LEED Accredited Professional keeping abreast of the latest green technologies.
+She also owns and operates a cabinetry business and will guide you toward storage solutions that work as well as the opportunity to buy cabinets if you please.

 10. How does the architect establish fees?